leslieeshea/travel-journal/README.md

 # travel-journal
-A journal of places I would love to travel to someday.
+A journal of places that I have traveled to.